 Kids Are Home for the Holidays** • With children around, the risk of unintentional dog escapes increases, as they might inadvertently let the dog out while you're on the property.
 An Increase in Dogs in Your Service Areas • The holiday season brings friends and family visiting with their dogs, which means you’ll encounter more dogs in the yards you service.
 Unpredictable Behavior of Visiting Dogs • It’s crucial to remember that you cannot predict how these visiting dogs will react when interacting with your customers' pets.
 Potential Dangers Posed by Children • Children might come outside with an aggressive dog, escalating the risk of a dangerous encounter.
 Always Carry a Protective Tool • Dogs instinctively bite whatever they encounter first.
 For your safety, always carry a protective item, such as a dog stick or a pop action umbrella, instead of using your hands, arms, or legs.
-This is especially important near major arteries, ligaments, tendons, and nerves.
-Other … [Read more...]
+This is especially important near major arteries, ligaments, tendons, and … [Read more...]

 Postal worker airlifted to hospital after dog attack in South Carolina Attack happened on worker’s route in Newberry County